National Institutes the Humanities National Museum of Ethnology

 Description

-Minpaku’s “Clothing and Accessories Collection Database” has detailed records for 128 items of women’s and 51 items of children’s clothing.
-However, the large quantity of “Korean Daily commodities” that was donated when Minpaku held the special exhibition in 2002 are not included in this database, making it insufficient for a comprehensive exploration of Korean clothing in the collection.
-The “Artifact Catalog Database” also shows a degree of confusion over regions, eras and usages, such as a hat from China being listed as from the Korean peninsula, or a wedding costume recorded as a child’s birthday outfit.
-Additionally, costumes for mask theater, shamanic rituals, festivals and farmer’s music also make up the majority of the items listed, and research into general clothing is not reflected.
+Minpaku’s “Clothing and Accessory Collection Database” has detailed records for 128 items of women’s and 51 items of children’s clothing.
+However, the large quantity of “Korean daily commodities” that was donated when Minpaku held a special exhibition of that name in 2002 are not included in this database, which means it is not adequate for exploring all the items of Korean clothing in the collection.
+Even the “Artifact Catalog Database” lists a hat from China as being from the Korean peninsula, and a wedding costume as being a child’s birthday outfit, demonstrating a degree of confusion over the region, era and usage.
+Costumes for mask theater, festivals and farmer’s music also make up the majority of the items listed, and research into general clothing is not reflected.
 Furthermore, because traditional clothing has previously been the primary focus of collection and research at Minpaku, there has been insufficient research and collection of everyday clothing.
-As a result, the database on Korean clothing culture mainly consists of traditional ceremonial attire or garments used for specific events, and little attention has been paid to accessories, shoes, socks, underwear etc. There has also not been any in-depth research into aspects such as the color, shape and patterns of clothing.
-Based on the two Minpaku databases “Clothing and Accessories Collection” and “Korean Daily Commodities”, as well as on information on all women and children's clothing included in the “Artifact Catalog Database”, this project will, first of all, aim to utilize the characteristics of each resource to construct a new database.
-The starting point will be to organize these three separate databases.
+The result is that the information accumulated about Korean clothing culture is outdated, and no attention has been paid to accessories, shoes, socks, underwear etc. There has also not been any in-depth research into aspects such as the color, shape and patterns of clothing.

 Expected results